|

 you define your new parameters, and the disk_space function

+is now a method inside of the class.
 With this new style, you can easily reuse and customize

 things without changing the original code, as is often